andreacasonato/furniture-company-ui/README.md

-# Furniture company interactive website
+# Furniture Company Interactive Website

 This is a fun project made to include a number of JS features.
 There are 2 pages, the homepage and filtering page.